Matcha.Guide

 • JENKI matcha bars, Shoreditch, Coal Drops Yard, Canary Wharf, Battersea Power Station, Liverpool Street (buy retail tins in-store)

-For the best price, buy direct.
+For our price checks, buying direct was the preferred route.
 The subscription option is worth it if you are drinking daily.

 JENKI at Selfridges: Is It Worth It?